 This movie is going to cause a fuss.
 It’s not great, but it’s good.
 It is the job of the critic to put aside one’s private prejudices and recognize when good art has been made.
 Darren Aronofsky’s new Bible epic Noah — I can’t believe I’m saying this — is good art.

-The film is provocative, elegant, bold, and beautifully directed.
-And, as predicted, it caused a stir among those who believe the film is about true events.
+The film is provocative, elegant, bold, and beautifully done.
+And as anyone could have predicted, it has caused a stir among those who believe the film is about true events.

 I’m not a Christian, so I cannot speak much about the controversy the film has generated, but after watching it, I have a pretty fair idea of what their objections might be.
 I know the book of Genesis and don’t remember any giant rock creatures helping Noah build the ark.